 Note; A spur trail on your left at 7.5 miles leads to the Bethpage State Park parking lot and picnic fields.

-Cross the park road again (A 0 mile marker begins here heading north every 0.1 mile) and continue along the transmission lines for a short distance before heading into the woods.
-Cross Haypath Rd at 8.9 miles where you'll find map boards located on both sides of the road.
+Cross the park road again (A 0 mile marker begins here heading north every 0.1 miles) and continue along the transmission lines for a short distance before heading into the woods.
+Cross Haypath Rd at 8.9 miles where you'll find Map Boards located on both sides of the road.
 Sign says your now entering Trail View State Park.
 The trail travels alongside Colonial Rd briefly before heading into more open woodland.
-More map boards as you cross Old Bethpage Rd at 9.7 miles (cross-light).
-Another cross-light and map boards over Old country Rd before you come to the E Bethpage Road parking lot at 10.4 miles.
+More Map Boards as you cross Old Bethpage Rd at 9.7 miles (cross-light).
+Another cross-light and map boards over Old country Rd before you come to the E Bethpage Road parking lot in Plainview at 10.4 miles.
 This is as far as I traveled.
 The trail continues north paralleling E Bethpage Rd.
 Cross Washington Ave at 11.1 miles where you'll find the Washington Ave parking lot.
 Here the trail travels alongside Washington Ave and underneath I-495.
 It banks left and travels alongside N Service Rd paralleling I-495.
 You turn right alongside Sunnyside Blvd, passing by the Holiday Inn.
 The trail crosses to the opposite side of the road before traveling underneath the northern State Pkwy.
-Finally you follow alongside Sunnyside Blvd Extension out to Woodbury Rd where the trail ends after 13.2 miles.
+Finally you follow alongside Sunnyside Blvd Extension out to Woodbury Rd where the trail ends after 13.2 miles in Woodbury.